MichaelStorms11/Syntax-Parser/README.md

 If the user did provide a file as input but the file does not exist:
 The program will display an appropriate error message.
+The program is compatible with the GNU C compiler version 5.4.0.